boredzo/impluse-hfs/NOTES.md

 ## Layout

 The disk is divided into 512-byte blocks.
-Physical blocks start from the very start of the disk; the first physical blocks include the partition map.
-The first block of a volume is the first logical block.
+Physical blocks (sometimes called “sectors” to distinguish them from allocation blocks) start from the very start of the disk; the first physical blocks include the partition map.
+In HFS, the first block of a volume is the first logical block.

 The first two logical blocks are reserved for “boot blocks”, which include a variety of parameter settings used by classic Macs.
 (Very likely none of it is used by modern macOS.)